AdityaW2005/aws-modules-pdf-and-qb/flashcards/128932/aws_m11_fc.md

-# AWS Module 11 Flashcards — Automating Your Architecture

-Note: ~70% sourced from the student guide; ~30% extended IaC and automation fundamentals.

 ### Q1: What is Infrastructure as Code (IaC)?

 A: Managing and provisioning infrastructure through machine-readable definition files rather than manual processes.